sarahb831/webstore/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a web store.
+It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-It is a webstore build with React

 ## Available Scripts